Becky Bloomwood: Shopaholic to the Rescue

-Becky returns with one thing on her mind, get her father, Graham, back to her mother.
-With Luke, Tarquin and Suze in tow, she must look for clues in how he disappeared in sight.
+Becky returns with one thing on her mind: get her father, Graham, back to her mother.
+With Luke, Tarquin, and Suze in tow, she must look for clues on how he disappeared in the first place.
 Alicia comes to assist them, but Luke and Suze are still convinced that she's up to no good, given their history.
 Becky must deal with countless phone calls from her hysterical mother and Janice in England as she goes cross-country to rescue her father.

 Christmas Shopaholic

 Becky has moved to Oxshott and plans to host a family Christmas.
 Meanwhile her parents have moved to trendy Shoreditch, upsetting neighbor Janice, her sister, Jess, wants a vegan turkey and Becky's old flame has moved into town...but does he think she's still cool?
 Becky is also searching for the perfect Christmas gift for Luke, and joins the Men's Billiards Club to try and win him a suitcase in a raffle.